jdeath/Hubspace-Homeassistant/README.md

 ```

 ### Services:
 The integration now has the capability to send a service.
 You may want this if there is a capability that is not supported by the integration.
+However, do not use this service, if just want to turn lights on/off.
+Use the standard light.turn_on , light.turn_off for that.
 For example, if you want to send the rainbow effect to your rgb light:
 ```
 service: hubspace.send_command